-Cass Review does no such thing.
+Proponents of the Healthcare Ban have relied on a systematic review conducted for NHS England by Dr. Cass ("Cass Review") to argue international support for banning GAMC.
+92 But the Cass Review does no such thing.
 Instead, NHS England continues to provide GAMC through research protocols, as recommended by the Cass Review.
-98 Moreover, like other systematic reviews, the Cass Review is simply a summary of some of the existing research, as selected by the author.
-It does not offer any new evidence regarding the efficacy of GAMC.
-Finally, the Cass Review has been the subject of much criticism, including that it is not an accurate restatement of the available medical evidence on the treatment of gender dysphoria.
-99
+93 Additionally, the Cass Review has been the subject of much criticism, including that it is not an accurate restatement of the medical evidence on the treatment of gender dysphoria.
+94